One Canada Square: Artwork

-The ground floor, foyer area and basement levels of One Canada Square are open to the general public, having an underground retail area and a transport interchange from Canary Wharf tube and Docklands Light Railway stations.
-Access from the basement also links to Canada Square shopping mall.
-The floors above the lobby are not open to the public, as they contain offices.

-Art works

-Permanent art works

-There are many art works on display in the lobby.
+There is artwork on display in the lobby.
 This includes the stained glass and the roundel in the foyer were designed by Charles Rennie, and are an original design.
 The design represents Canary Wharf, Water and Boats, illustrating the signs of London Docklands.
 The slate used here and in various places around the foyer on site is made from the Welsh slate shelving used in the repositories of the original Banana Warehouse at Canary Wharf.

 The staircases in the four corners of the lobby leading down to the basement floor were originally embellished with a four-piece commissioned sculpture, The 20th Century–Thames by Keith Milow.
 Around 2014, one of the tondi was removed to make room for a restaurant.
 The other three remain in situ.

 Other art works on display included Sergio Germariello's Guerrieri (Warriors) 2013, which is displayed in the lobby.
 The work is an aluminium laser cut out that has been painted.

 Blade of Venus 1985, by William Turnbull, is on display, part of a series of bronzes that originated in the shape of Japanese swords and Chinese chopping knives.

 Lawson Oyekan's Trail With Light (LIP) Series 1998, are terracotta vessels on permanent display.
 The concept is that it is supposed to reflect emotional experience and look as if they have been exploded and put back together again.

-Temporary art works
+Temporary artwork

 The lobby is also used for temporary art displays.
 In 2017, the artist Richard Rome showed several of his bronze and steel sculptures here.
 This was followed by an exhibition of bronze sculptures by Auguste Rodin.

 Canary Wharf Winter Lights usually are on display during January.

-During 16 April - 1 June 2018, the lobby hosted a photography exhibition known as AOP50 (Association of Photographers 50 years celebration).
+During 16 April – 1 June 2018, the lobby hosted a photography exhibition known as AOP50 (Association of Photographers 50 years celebration).
 Large photographs were on display by famous photographers.
 Notable works included: